arghyaalt/CCC-Solutions/README.md

-# CCC Solutions written by me.
+# CCC Solutions written by Arghya Vyas.

 ## All CCC questions were accessed through [DMOJ](dmoj.ca)